Visas and Work Permits — 9 min

 Some options include international bank transfer, international money order, traditional money transfer services (Western Union), or digital payment platforms like PayPal or Wise.

-To avoid delays and additional conversion fees, you can set up contractor payments using a contractor management platform.
+To avoid delays and additional conversion fees, you can also set up contractor payments using a contractor management platform.
 Remote’s contractor management tool can take care of payroll in full compliance with UK laws and regulations.
 Your contractors can simply submit invoices directly onto the Remote platform, so all you have to do is approve the payment.
 As a bonus, your contractor also has visibility of the process and expected payout dates.

 Every company that wants to hire independent contractors in the UK should be aware of relevant employment laws and how they apply to each employment status.
 This is also the case for any third party companies who assist with managing remote workers in the UK.